bentan4853563/AmazHub/COMPANY.INFO.md

-# Brave Dev World: Services
+# AmazHub: Services

-At Brave Dev World, we offer a range of technology services designed to provide tangible results and a competitive advantage to our clients.
+At AmazHub, we offer a range of technology services designed to provide tangible results and a competitive advantage to our clients.
 Our services span various domains including mobile apps and web-development, project management, consulting, and more.

 ## UI/UX Design